 Gorky’s house is modern style.
 It’s known among Muscovites as the house with beautiful iris mosaics on it.

 The museum was created thanks to Nadezhda Alexeevna Peshkova, a widow of Gorky’s son, who had been living in this mansion through to 1965.
-In this house the original Gorky’s library is being kept, like his other belongings as well.
-The museum employees managed to keep that very interior which Gorky witnessed although many things were gone or destroyed when Ryabushinsky family left the house.
-By the way, the magnat’s family were Old Believer, and even now the guests may visit the original Old Believers’ chapel located in the attic and stylized like an ancient church.
-But the main decoration of the house is the famous waved staircase made of Estonian marble which symbolized uneasy situation in Russian society in the beginning of the 20th century.
+In this house, the original Gorky’s library is being kept, like his other belongings as well.
+The museum employees managed to keep that very interior which Gorky witnessed although many things were gone or destroyed when the Ryabushinsky family left the house.
+By the way, the magnate's family were Old Believer, and even now the guests may visit the original Old Believers’ chapel located in the attic and stylized like an ancient church.
+But the main decoration of the house is the famous waved staircase made of Estonian marble which symbolized an uneasy situation in Russian society at the beginning of the 20th century.